QuantEcon/quantecon-book-theme/docs/layout.md

 ## Quotations and epigraphs

-Here is what quotations and epigraphs look like in `sphinx-book-theme`:
+Here is what quotations and epigraphs look like in `quantecon-book-theme`:

 A quote with no attribution: